digidem/mapeo-core-docs/client-docs/README.md

 A DataType represents application-specific data.
 Each DataType has a schema that it adheres to, which can be used on the application level as well as for querying purposes at the core level.
 This API provides a CRUD interface to manage and work with such data.

-For now, exposed DataTypes are determined by the server-implementation that uses Mapeo Core.
-In the future, we would like to support application-defined DataTypes to flexibly support a wide variety of applications.

-DataTypes are exposed on the client as project-specific fields that are not prefixed with $.
-For example, accessing the interface for an application-defined observation type uses something like `project.observation`.
-Provides an event emitter-like interface so it can emit and subscribe to events.
+DataTypes are exposed on the client as fields on the project client instance.
+These fields are not prefixed with `$`.
+For example, accessing the interface for an application-defined "observation" type would be done so using `project.observation`.
+DataTypes provide an event emitter-like interface so it can emit and subscribe to events.

 #### Types